Camping Food Ideas – No Refrigeration Required!

 So easy to do!

-It’s hard to resist a bowl of warm soup, especially when cold-weather camping.
-Try choosing canned soups with a mix of protein and veggies for extra satiety.
-If you’re backpacking or traveling light, skip canned foods and opt for soup packets instead.
+Easy and warming, nothing beats a hot canned soup when cold-weather camping.
+Choose soups with a mix of protein and veggies to feel fuller.
+If you’re backpacking or traveling light, opt for soup packets instead of canned foods.

 Soup heated up with a camp stove in the snow